 One reviewer mentioned having trouble with sediment deposits in the spray head.
 The Anystream may not be the best choice if your home has hard water.
 With that said, some other reviewers specifically wrote that they had no problems, even with well water.

-This 1.8 GPM model from High Sierra is a good midway point between normal 2.5 GPM models and more restrictive 1.5 GPM eco-models.
+This new 1.8 GPM model from High Sierra is a good midway point between normal 2.5 GPM models and more restrictive 1.5 GPM eco-models.
 It’s built in the USA, and you’ll love the powerful but practical flow.
 With WaterSense and LEED certifications, it’s guaranteed to save you money on heat and water.
+Plus, the new all-metal design looks fantastic!

 Have a taller-than-average shower?
-This one may be for you.
+This one may be for you!
 The 1.8 GPM flow rate is designed to improve spray function in taller shower setups.
-High Sierra says that many low-flow heads lose strength and heat, the higher they’re placed on the shower wall.
-This model is meant to compensate for that effect.
+High Sierra says that many low-flow heads (even their spectactilar 1.5 GPM model) lose strength and heat, the higher they’re placed on the shower wall.
+This model is meant to compensate for that effect!
 Its increased water flow and velocity keep water droplets warm all the way to the floor.

-The special splashguard controls overspray and creates a defined spray zone.
-It’s made of ABS plastic and comes in coordinating colors, so it will fit in nicely with your bathroom decor.
+The special spray channel design controls overspray and creates a defined spray zone, just like the 1.5 GPM above!
 And you won’t have to worry about your bathroom floor getting wet.
 You’ll love the strength of the water pressure and the fullness of the coverage.
 Previous buyers said they were pleased to find that they didn’t feel like they were compromising their shower whatsoever.

 The KOHLER Bancroft is a water saver that doesn’t look (or feel) the part.
 It’s an elegant, traditional design which will blend into most bathroom decor.
 And with aerated flow, it doesn’t feel like a low-flow shower head.
 However, it’ll still save you 1/5 of your water usage.
 Previous buyers said it felt even more powerful than their old, inefficient fixtures!